Guest Checkout

 The Problem

 To buy at HSE, users had to be logged in.
 New customers had to create an account before they could proceed.
-Users who did not remember their credentials had no easy path forward.
-The barrier was not protecting the business.
-It was costing it conversions at the worst possible moment.
+Users who didn't remember their credentials had no easy path forward.
+The barrier was not protecting the business; it was costing it conversions at the worst possible moment.

 Takeaway

 The best checkout gets out of the way.
-Removing one requirement at the highest-stakes moment in the funnel produced a measurable, lasting result.
+Removing one requirement at the highest-stakes moment in the funnel, and reframing when you ask for account creation, produced a measurable, lasting result.
+Checkout optimisation is not cosmetic design; it is revenue recovery.
+Every barrier removed converts intent that was already there.